gerkenma/Position-Detection/README.md

 	- *More complete directions can be found [here](https://virtualenv.pypa.io/en/stable/userguide/#activate-script)*
 6. Install the required Python packages with `pip install -r requirements.txt

+*Note: ARES software not included within repo due to private nature* *Note: Training datasets not included within repo due to large size, however samples are available in *

 ## Training

 Training data generated from Unity simulation.
-The program [cnn_classifier.py](http://git.cs.slu.edu/courses/fall18/capstone/attitude/blob/master/cnn_files/cnn_classifier.py) should be trained on external hardware, not the Raspberry Pi.
+The program [cnn_classifier.py](https://github.com/gerkenma/Position-Detection/blob/master/cnn_files/cnn_classifier.py) should be trained on external hardware, not the Raspberry Pi.
 Datasets may be created by pointing appropriate datapath to a directory containing subdirectories of all possible classifications.
 All images inside each subdirectory is assumed to belong to that classification label.
-All training automatically completes with an evalation of a percentage of the data and outputs the results to the file [cnn_results.csv](http://git.cs.slu.edu/courses/fall18/capstone/attitude/blob/master/cnn_files/cnn_results.csv).
+All training automatically completes with an evalation of a percentage of the data and outputs the results to the file [cnn_results.csv](https://github.com/gerkenma/Position-Detection/blob/master/cnn_files/cnn_results.csv).

 ## Porting Trained Neural Network to Raspberry Pi Zero